 We've simplified this process down to a few key steps.
 Use this page to launch into Majors and Beyond, including common outcomes to consider along the way.

 Looking to discover the essentials of exploration, no matter your major?
 Make sure to check out our Career Exploration page.

 Choose or Change Majors

 Now that you have a strong understanding of your options for degrees, majors, and minors at UCSB, it is time to move closer toward selecting a major.

 If you would like more clarity on what matters most to you in this decision, it may be worthwhile to gain clarity through further Self-Assessment.
-We offer free assessments that can help you learn more about your interests, personality, strengths, and values as you search for the UCSB major that suits you best.
-You can also review our Career Exploration tips to choose a major that supports your future career direction.
+We offer free assessments that help you learn more about your interests, personality, strengths, and values as you search for the UCSB major that best suits you.

 Take a moment to consider a few criteria that matter most to you in your college major.
 Here are some example types of criteria that could be considered: